nghttp2/nghttp2/README.rst

         --add-x-forwarded-for
                            Append X-Forwarded-For header field to the
                            downstream request.
+        --no-via           Don't append to Via header field.
+If Via header field is received, it is left unaltered.
         -D, --daemon       Run in a background.
 If -D is used, the current working directory is changed to '/'.
         --pid-file=<PATH>  Set path to save PID of this program.